excaliburjs/Excalibur/STYLEGUIDE.md

 #### CONSIDER

-- Keep interfaces short and simple, if they get too large can they be broken into **multiple** interfaces
+- Keep interfaces short and simple, if they get too large can they be broken into **multiple** interfaces.
+See the **Interface Segregation Principle**

 ### DON’T